mahmoudimus/ac/docs/public/concepts/conditions.md

 }
 ```

 In this case, the user must have not just access to the issue but resolve permissions specifically.
 The permissions applicable to Atlassian Connect JIRA add-on modules are equivalent to those applicable to JIRA Java plugin development, as described in the [JIRA Permissions class reference](https://docs.atlassian.com/jira/latest/com/atlassian/jira/security/Permissions.html) documentation.
-The following section describes the mapping of [JIRA permissions] to the permissions you can use in the Atlassian Connect add-on descriptor.

 # Product Specific Conditions